Elephant Conservation & Care

 Milestones:

-- Established the Elephant Conservation and Care Centre in Mathura, in collaboration with Uttar Pradesh Forest Department and rescued first elephant in 2010;
+- Established the Elephant Conservation & Care Centre in Mathura, in collaboration with Uttar Pradesh Forest Department, and rescued first elephant in 2010.

 Timeline:

-2010- Establishment of the Wildlife SOS Elephant Conservation and Care Centre at Mathura in collaboration with the Uttar Pradesh Forest Department;
+2010 – Establishment of the Wildlife SOS Elephant Conservation & Care Centre (ECCC) at Mathura in collaboration with the Uttar Pradesh Forest Department.

-2018- Established an exclusive Treatment Unit at ECCC in Mathura in collaboration with the Uttar Pradesh Forest Department
+2018 – Established India’s first and only elephant hospital at Mathura in collaboration with the Uttar Pradesh Forest Department.

-2019 – The Elephant Rehabilitation Centre presently houses Delhi’s last elephant who was rescued by Wildlife SOS
+2019 – The Elephant Rehabilitation Centre (ERC) presently houses Delhi’s last elephant rescued by Wildlife SOS.

-2020 – Rubber flooring installed for the treatment area of the Treatment Unit.
+2020 – Rubber flooring installed for the treatment area of the elephant hospital.

 Project needs: